Rays lose first game after 13-0 start, fall 6-3 to Blue Jays

 Springer homered on the night’s second pitch from Drew Rasmussen (2-1), who pitched 13 innings in his first two starts.
 Springer’s 53rd leadoff homer tied Craig Biggio for third, behind Rickey Henderson’s 81 and Alfonso Soriano hit 54.

 Bichette had an RBI double in the second for a 2-0 lead and his 500th hit.
-He reached the mark in his 407th game, faster than the previous Blue Jays mark shared by Vernon Wells and Shannon Stewart.
+He reached the mark in his 407th game, 25 games quicker than the previous Blue Jays mark shared by Vernon Wells and Shannon Stewart.

 Rasmussen allowed five runs and eight hits in 4 1/3 innings.
 José Berríos (1-2) gave up one run and four hits in five innings, leaving because of a bruised left knee that got struck twice in his final inning.
 Manuel Margot’s leadoff liner caromed off Berríos’ left foot and into foul territory.
 Three batters later, a Yandy Díaz comebacker struck Berríos’ knee.